RaghuRam2404/AAIC/Module 4 - Supervised Learning/2 Decision Trees.md

 When to stop building the tree?
 1. When we find the pure node
-2. When there are fewer data in an inner node (eg: 20 datapoints available in a node for the 10k data point's dataset)
+2. When there are fewer data in an inner node (eg: 20 datapoints available in a node for the 10k data point's dataset).
+Because this could be **noisy points** or **outlier**.
 3. When the depth of the tree is too much.

 When there is no pure node at the leaf, we'll take the **majority vote**.